mciethan/mciethan.github.io/README.md

 Given transportation’s fundamental purpose of connecting people to valued destinations, transportation systems and investments are increasingly measured by how many destinations they enable people to reach, rather than by how they facilitate mobility (more and faster travel) alone.

 I compared how many jobs people could access via MBTA transit service before and after a round of service cuts, showing that:
-* improving operating frequencies on existing transit infrastructure can yield job access benefits that dwarf those provided by major expansions of infrastructure
+* improving operating frequencies on existing transit infrastructure can yield job access gains that dwarf those provided by major expansions of infrastructure
 * seemingly universal transit frequency changes can have highly unequal impacts on job access for different neighborhoods and populations

 ![Figure 1: Correlation Heatmap for Candidate Variables for Fall 2023 Full-Network Models](docs/assets/img/access_chg_raceethn.png)